 Our curriculum and schemes of work are set out as per Appendix 1, however we may need to adapt this as and when necessary.
-As a school, we follow the programmes of Discovery Espresso (Year 1 -Year 6) and CE resources (Year 7 -Year 8).
-Little Acorns and Reception follow the Early Learning Goals to support their personal, social and emotional development (PSED).
+As a school, we follow the programmes of Discovery Espresso (Year 1 - Year 6) and Jigsaw Education (Year 7 - Year 8) as well as additional careers' guidance in the form of online careers' questionnaires and quizzes (Fast Tomato and icould.com/buzz quiz) and discussions of different career pathways as part of their form time, wellbeing lessons, assemblies and with Thinking Allowed visiting speakers in their Scholarship Pathway Afternoons (journalist, pilot, medic, photographer, student, engineer or lawyer amongst others).